 Equity in earnings of other ventures represents our pro-rata share of the net income from our investments in Top Layer Re, Channel Re and Tower Hill.
 In the second quarter of 2004 equity in earnings of other ventures included Top Layer Re, a partial quarter of results from Channel Re, and an investment in a joint venture focused on trading weather sensitive commodities.
-Equity in earnings of other ventures generated \$7.8 million in income in the second quarter of 2005, compared to \$4.9 million in the second quarter of 2004.
-Included in this is our equity in the earnings of our investment in Top Layer Re of \$3.7 million in the second quarter of 2005, compared to \$2.6 million for the same period in 2004.
+Equity in earnings of other ventures generated \$7.8 million in income in the second quarter of 2005, compared to \$4.9 million in the second quarter of 2005, compared to \$2.6 million for the same period in 2004.
 Our equity in the earnings of Channel Re was \$3.8 million for the second quarter of 2005, compared to \$1.1 million for the second quarter of 2004.
 In the second quarter of 2004 equity in earnings of other ventures included our equity in the earnings of a joint venture focused on trading weather sensitive commodities of \$1.2 million.
 In the third quarter of 2004 our ownership percentage in the weather sensitive trading joint venture decreased and our income in this venture is currently reflected in net investment income.
-During the first quarter of 2005 we made a \$10.0 million equity investment in Tower Hill, a Florida-based holding company.
+During the first quarter of 2005 we made a \$10.0 million from the Tower Hill, a Floridabased holding company.
 We recorded earnings of \$0.4 million from the Tower Hill investment in the second quarter of 2005.
 As with Channel Re, we are recording our pro-rata share of the net income of Tower Hill on a one quarter lag.